-Apart from this main work, Rudolf Steiner also spoke and wrote about economics in many other contexts, but these other texts are chiefly only available in German.
+Apart from this main work, Rudolf Steiner also spoke and wrote about economics in many other contexts, often in texts that are chiefly only available in German.
 Others have also taken up this work, including Marc Desaules in Switzerland, Udo Herrmannstorfer mainly in Germany and Switzerland, Gary Lamb in the USA, Marco Bertalot in Brazil, and Christopher Houghton Budd and Arthur Edwards in the UK.
 (These are mentioned because of their treatment of associative economics in terms of economics as such, coupled with their mainly apolitical approach, and in some instances because of the link made to accounting, finance and a rethinking of corporations.
-The last three also feature prominently in associative economics in mainstream and academic contexts.)
+The last three topics also feature prominently in associative economics in mainstream and academic contexts.)

 The Economics Conference also provides the setting for various forms of dissemination, a chief characteristic of which is their collaborative basis.
 We are gradually creating an online archive of works related to associative economics.
 Various projects of this kind are already being developed in different parts of the world, but they are as yet uncoordinated.